sushisuj/union_shop/prompt.md

 - Explanation of Generation: The AI scaffolded a new CheckoutPage with a UnionNavBar at the top and a FooterWidget at the bottom.
 The main area uses a Row inside a ConstrainedBox to split the content into two Expanded widgets: one for the checkout form (currently empty) and one for the order summary.
 The summary side displays the logo and iterates over the cart items, showing each product’s title, size, message, price, and quantity, omitting any image thumbnail.

 - Private Notes: This approach uses a Row with two Expanded children to create a two-column layout, matching the reference.
 The cart summary pulls from the shared cartState singleton and lists each product’s details.
 The image thumbnail is omitted as requested.
 The layout is ready for further content to be added to the checkout form side.

+33. On the left side of my checkout page, I want to add an "Express checkout" section at the top.
+This should include the title "Express checkout," two horizontally aligned buttons labeled "Button 1" and "Button 2" (each with a different color), and a divider with "OR" centered between two lines underneath the buttons.
+Do not add any other content below this section for now.

+- Explanation of Generation: The AI created a Column containing a "Express checkout" title, followed by a Row with two Expanded ElevatedButton widgets (one purple, one black) labeled "Button 1" and "Button 2."
+Below the buttons, a horizontal divider with the text "OR" centered between two lines was added.
+No additional content was placed beneath this section, matching the provided reference image.

+- Private Notes: This pattern uses a Row with Expanded buttons for equal sizing and spacing, and a Row with Divider widgets and a padded "OR" for a clean, modern express checkout look.
+The buttons are placeholders for future payment integrations.